yyhh-org/site/content/pages/about.md

 </div>
 <div class="right">
   <img src="/images/huahai.jpg" alt="Huahai's photo"/>
   Huahai is an entrepreneur.
-He co-founded <a href="https://juji.io">Juji</a>, a company building and selling an AI chabot platform.
-In his previous life, he had been a professor and a research scientist.
-He likes to dream about things big and small.
-He sometimes writes about controversial topics.
+He co-founded <a href="https://juji.io">Juji</a>, a company building an AI agent platform.
+In his previous life, he had been an assistant professor and a research scientist.
+His <a href="https://huahaiy.github.io/">professional homepage</a> has more information about his work.
 His twitter is <a href="https://twitter.com/huahaiy">@huahaiy</a>.
 </div>
 </div>